junxit/us-congress-bills-110/bill.md

   - **(1)** As part of the Program activities under section 3(b)(4), the Director of the National Science Foundation shall carry out a program to award grants to institutions of higher education to support efforts by such institutions to revise their undergraduate curriculum in chemistry and chemical engineering to incorporate green chemistry concepts and strategies.
   - **(2)** Grants shall be awarded under this section on a competitive, merit-reviewed basis and shall require cost sharing in cash from non-Federal sources, to match the Federal funding.
 - **(b)** *Selection process*
   - **(1)** An institution of higher education seeking funding under this section shall submit an application to the Director at such time, in such manner, and containing such information as the Director may require.
+Minority Serving Institutions shall receive due consideration for such funding.
 The application shall include at a minimum—
     - **(A)** a description of the content and schedule for adoption of the proposed curricular revisions to the courses of study offered by the applicant in chemistry and chemical engineering; and
     - **(B)** a description of the source and amount of cost sharing to be provided.
   - **(2)** In evaluating the applications submitted under paragraph (1), the Director shall consider, at a minimum—